 - Have a trusted mechanic safety-check it and top off fluids as needed

 - Make sure your EZ Pass toll responder is working and funded.

-- In case of an emergency, also make sure that you can have a premium roadside assistance kit in your trunk (I personally use this kit from AAA since it costs just $25.59 and includes 42 incredibly useful items like jumper cables, a flashlight, a first aid kit, a rain poncho, and more) and a comprehensive, up-to-date first aid kit.
+- In case of an emergency, also make sure that you can have a premium roadside assistance kit in your trunk.
+I personally use this kit from AAA since it’s affordable and includes 42 incredibly useful items.
+The kit includes things like jumper cables, flashlight, first aid kit, rain poncho, and more.
+You’ll also want to bring a comprehensive, up-to-date first aid kit.